jlas1/Klicky-Probe/Printers/ZeroG/Mercury_One/README.md

 Enjoy your Klicky Probe!

 ## Dock, undock and Z-endstop probing video
-This video shows the docking, undocking and z-endstop probing process in a Zero G Mecury One
+This video shows the docking, undocking and z-endstop probing process in a Zero G Mercury One

 [![Klicky Probe in action](https://img.youtube.com/vi/HXm9AFOVeQQ/0.jpg)](https://www.youtube.com/watch?v=HXm9AFOVeQQ)

-It is working very well, if you decide to use it, give me feedback, either here, or on discord, my discord user is JosAr#0517.
+It is working very well, if you decide to use it, give me feedback, either here, or on discord, my discord user is srkthain#6222.

 By standing on the shoulders of giants, lets see if we can see further.